jmaldon97/education-intervention-dashboard/README.md

 /docs

 - Screenshots: dashboard visuals
 - SQL: data model and data generation scripts
 - Power BI: `.pbix` file
 - Docs: project explanation and notes

 ---

+## Assumptions and Caveats

+- Data is simulated and designed to reflect realistic educational trends
+- Benchmark dates (Bench 1 and Bench 3) represent fixed assessment periods
+- Students may participate in multiple interventions, introducing some overlap in analysis
+- Intervention participation is assumed to remain consistent between benchmark periods

+---